-6. Hover your mouse on the application, click the red dot, and drag the arrow over to the tunnel endpoints.

-In Figure 46: Connecting the Maps, Applications, and Monitoring Tools, the traffic matching the rules in each action set is routed to maps, applications, or monitoring tools.
+- 6. Hover your mouse on the application, click the red dot, and drag the arrow over to the tunnel endpoints.
+The traffic matching the rules in each action set is routed to maps, applications, or monitoring tools. - 7.
+Click Show Targets to view details about the subnets and monitoring instances.
+The instances and the subnets that are being monitored are highlighted in orange. - 8.
+Click Deploy to deploy the monitoring session.

-Figure 46: Connecting the Maps, Applications, and Monitoring Tools

-1Click Show Targets to view details about the subnets and monitoring instances.

-The instances and the subnets that are being monitored are highlighted in orange.

-7. Click Deploy to deploy the monitoring session.